Exterior Wall Water Intrusion Testing

-Our team Water Intrusion Specialists Testing Agency, uses several tools and methods over the course of the investigation.
+Water Intrusion Specialists Testing Agency uses several tools and methods over the course of the investigation.
 Common inspection tools include infrared thermography, inspection mirrors, fiber-optic boroscopes, and moisture detectors.
 In some cases, an inspector will attend when a damaged wall is repaired or replaced to see what the damage looks like layer by layer.
-Certified inspectors, like Water Intrusion Specialists Testing Agency, will also use thermography to look at the heat distribution inside your walls.
+Qualified personnel, like those on staff at Water Intrusion Specialists Testing Agency, will also use thermography to look at the heat distribution inside your walls.

 Inspectors will routinely take photographs to accompany the report so you can see what they mean when they talk about damage.